How is membership in ACP structured?

 ACP membership runs on an annual (January-December) membership schedule.
 All members renew annually by December 31 for the next calendar year.

-What if I join at the end of the calendar year?
+What if I join in the middle or end of the calendar year?

 Is ACP a non-profit organization?